 Just as men have misconceptions about the desires of the female gender, women also harbor misinformation about men, leading many to hold onto beliefs that block intimacy rather than propel it forward.
 The most problematic of these beliefs is that men only want one thing.

 You can probably guess what that is — to cuddle.

-Still, a woman holding onto the belief that every man is only interested in one thing (or two if you count breasts) is as unfair as men believing that women are only interested in money.
+Still, a woman holding onto the belief that every man is only interested in one thing (or two, if you count breasts) is as unfair as men believing that women are only interested in money.
 It creates tension, hostility, insecurity, and the ability to destroy a relationship before it even has a chance to prosper.

 We recently ran a survey polling around 10,000 single guys, asking them this one question: “What do you want most out of your love life?”

-The multiple choice options they were given were as follows:
+The multiple choice options were as follows: